Engee documentation

 Details

-The number of elements of a linear antenna array, specified as a positive integer.
+The number of elements of the linear antenna array, set as a positive integer.

 Data types: Float64